 - Minimum Trade Size: 1000

-- Regulation: AvaTrade has a regulatory licence across five continents and is in the process of expanding even further.
-This means that AvaTrade operates within the strict guidelines of the regulatory bodies.
+- Regulation: AvaTrade UK has a regulatory licence across five continents and is in the process of expanding even further.
+This means that AvaTrade UK operates within the strict guidelines of the regulatory bodies.

 - Professional Services and Support: Clients can access an outstanding multi-lingual customer service and support, along with a dedicated account manager who caters to their every need.

-- Flexible and Secure Payment Solutions: Traders can choose from a wide variety of deposit methods: Credit card, Wire transfer, Webmoney, DinPay, Boleto and FasaPay.
+- Flexible and Secure Payment Solutions: Traders from UK can choose from a wide variety of deposit methods: Credit card, Wire transfer, Webmoney, DinPay, Boleto and FasaPay.
 With zero commissions and no margin interest.

-- Comprehensive Education: AvaTrade’s clients can access a comprehensive collection of educational materials including videos, articles and tests on its very own trading academy – SharpTrader.
+- Comprehensive Education: AvaTrade’s clients can access a comprehensive collection of educational materials including videos, articles and tests like a real trading academy.
 In addition, they can join weekly webinars and access AvaTrade’s eBooks.